cylc/cylc-doc/src/glossary.rst

          * :term:`reinstall`

    install target
-      Cylc uses install targets to determine which hosts share file systems, these are expected to be managed at site level and configured in :cylc:conf:`global.cylc[platforms][<platform name>]install target`.
+      Cylc uses install targets to determine which platforms share file systems.
+      Install targets should normally be managed at site level.
+They are configured in :cylc:conf:`global.cylc[platforms][<platform name>]install target`.

       .. seealso::